My Cookie Journey

 • Kosher Salt

-These cherry vanilla cookies are a great whip-up-and-bake kind of cookie.
-There are only a few ingredients, so they are easy to bake on a Saturday morning with the kids.
-Just mix, bake, and eat a few.
+These Cherry Vanilla Cookies are a great whip-up-and-bake kind of cookie.
+The ingredients are easy to find, and they make a fun Saturday morning bake with the kids.
+Just mix, bake, and enjoy a few warm from the oven.

 Prepping and Mixing

-Weigh or measure both sugars into a bowl and set aside.
+Weigh or measure both sugars into a bowl and set them aside.
 Weigh or measure the flour, then add the baking powder, baking soda, and salt to the bowl.
-I run a whisk through to blend.
+Whisk to blend everything together.

-Next, add the vanilla bean paste, vanilla extract, and the egg.
-Mix for a minute.
-Scrape down the bowl and, on a low mixer speed, slowly add the flour.
+4. Next, add the vanilla bean paste, vanilla extract, and the egg.

 Adding dried cherries to the cookie dough.